Robert J. Bentley: Local issues

-He called to fix the fatally-dangerous Redmill Bridge, despite obstacles.
+Bentley called to fix the fatally-dangerous Redmill Bridge, despite obstacles.

 Affair

 On March 22, 2016, Bentley fired Alabama Law Enforcement Agency secretary Spencer Collier, citing him for misuse of state funds.
 An independent state audit found no issues with the agency.
-Following his firing, Collier alleged that Bentley had engaged in an extramarital affair with his senior political adviser, Rebekah Caldwell Mason.
+Following his firing, Collier alleged that Bentley had engaged in an extramarital affair with his senior political adviser, Rebekah Caldwell Mason of Haleyville.
 Collier stated in a press conference the following day that he had seen sexually charged texts between Bentley and Mason and heard audio recordings of conversations between the two.

 On March 23, AL.com released an audio recording purportedly created by the Bentley family in order to determine whether Gov. Bentley was engaged in an inappropriate relationship.
 In the recording, Bentley stated to a woman he called "Rebekah" that he "worr[ied] about loving you so much" and that "[w]hen I stand behind you, and I put my arms around you, and I put my hands on your breasts [...] and just pull you real close.
 I love that, too."
 At a press conference that day, Bentley apologized for the comments but denied having an affair and stated that his relationship with Mason had not been sexual.
 Bentley admitted that he had made a mistake by saying "inappropriate things" to Mason, and apologized to Mason and her family and to the people of Alabama.